North Shore

 If your kids love swimming, Shark's Cove is the perfect place to practice snorkeling.
 Scuba Diving Magazine rated it as one of the world’s top 12 shore dives, but there’s plenty to see even if you don’t have any scuba gear.
 Schools of fish swim past, and a variety of creatures hide in the coral.

-If you aren't an experienced snorkeler, or you want to visit the reefs further out, booking a tour with a company, such as Oahu Dolphin and Whale Snorkel Sail is a good idea.
+If you aren't an experienced snorkeler, or you want to visit the reefs further out, booking a tour with a company, such as Oʻahu Dolphin and Whale Snorkel Sail is a good idea.
 However, if you stay inside the bay no more than 15 ft. deep, you can enjoy exploring on your own.
 Just be careful making your way over the rocks on your way in.

 Keep an eye out for butterfly fish, parrot fish, damselfish, and needlefish.
 You'll also see plenty of crustaceans scuttling around and, if you're lucky, maybe even a turtle or two.
 Restrooms and showers are available in the parking lot.

+Be aware that Shark’s Cove is only safe and accessible during summer months.
 Try to arrive no later than 10 a.m. to secure a parking spot.
 Keep in mind Shark's Cove doesn't have lifeguards.

 4. Turtle Bay Resort